How CLI Recording Works

 - For each tutorial, it navigates to the starting URL.

-- For each step, it executes the action (click, type, navigate, etc.), waits for the configured delay, then captures a full-page screenshot.
+- For each step, it executes the action (click, type, navigate, etc.), waits for the configured delay, then captures a screenshot of the viewport.
+For content below the fold, set

-- Screenshots are bundled into a
+target="_blank"), the recorder follows it automatically and continues the flow there. - Screenshots are bundled into a

 Basic Usage